God Gives us the Kingdom

 “Without Pentecost, we’d just be people who tell Jesus’ story.
 With Pentecost, we’re people who live into Jesus’ story.”

 Pentecost isn’t just a remembrance, it defines us.
-It makes clear our calling -- that we are not simply to tell people about who Jesus is; we are to live out Jesus’ story.
+It makes clear our calling -- that we are not simply to tell people about who Jesus is.
+We are to live out Jesus’ story.
 As Jesus tells his disciples in John’s Gospel lesson today:

-Very truly, I tell you, the one who believes in me will also do the works that I do and, in fact, will do greater works than these, …
+“Very truly, I tell you, the one who believes in me will also do the works that I do and, in fact, will do greater works than these, …”

 We don’t just point to the Christ, we are to be the body of Christ.
 We don’t do this alone -- it is not our individual burden.
 In Acts, the Spirit comes to communities and empowers them.
-A great example of this was our election last week.
-As our representatives reported back at coffee hour, when the diocese elected a new Bishop, there was no politicking.
+A great example of this was our Episcopal election last week.
+As our Nativity representatives reported back at coffee hour, when the diocese elected a new Bishop, there was no politicking.
 There were no “Vote Bonnie,” “Vote Grace,” “Vote Paula” or “Vote Ruth” signs.
 There was just a lot of prayer, singing, and a gradual consensus that formed as the Spirit led a community.
 We as a community are empowered to dream dreams, to see visions, and to be good news.

-When did you last dream a dream?
 When did you think of something so wonderful and good and true, that it cannot be accomplished alone, but takes a community?

 Pentecost is only a day but it is meant to prepare us for all of our days.
 To do this, we are invited to make time to sit with the Spirit -- to know that it is in us, eager to work with us, leading us into community to be Christ’s body.

 Take time daily to listen for the Spirit in your life.

 Give yourself permission to dream dreams.

 Consider your vision of what God’s love intends for all in our world, and share it.

 Envision what it will look like when all daughters, son, women, men, weak, powerful, poor, rich, old, young, LGBTQ, straight, are free to live fully into who God has created them to be?